composer/composer/doc/04-schema.md

 - **project:** This denotes a project rather than a library.
-For example application shells like the [Symfony standard edition](https://github.com/symfony/symfony-standard), CMSs like the [SilverStripe installer](https://github.com/silverstripe/silverstripe-installer) or full fledged applications distributed as packages.
+For example application shells like the [Symfony standard edition](https://github.com/symfony/symfony-standard), CMSs like the [SilverStripe installer](https://github.com/silverstripe/silverstripe-installer) or full fledged applications distributed as packages like the [customize able CPCInstaller plugin](https://github.com/farhanwazir/cpcinstaller).
 This can for example be used by IDEs to provide listings of projects to initialize when creating a new workspace.
 - **metapackage:** An empty package that contains requirements and will trigger